sleepsweetly/3D-Effect-Generator-for-MythicMobs-OBJ-PNG-/README.md

 ## 🎉 AuraFX v1.0.2

-**AuraForge** is a powerful visual tool designed for creating custom MythicMob particle effects — without any coding!
+**AuraFX** is a powerful visual tool designed for creating custom MythicMob particle effects — without any coding!